Apichatpong Weerasethakul: Blissfully Yours, Tropical Malady

 Apichatpong's 2002 film Sud Sanaeha (Blissfully Yours) was his debut narrative feature film and was awarded the Un Certain Regard prize at the 2002 Cannes Film Festival, though it was censored in his native Thailand.
 His 2004 Sud Pralad (Tropical Malady) won a Jury Prize from the same festival.

 Between Blissfully Yours and Tropical Malady, Apichatpong co-directed The Adventure of Iron Pussy with artist Michael Shaowanasai, who starred as the main character, a transvestite secret agent, while pop singer Krissada Terrence, better known as Noi from the Thai band Pru, portrayed the male lead.
 The low-budget, digital movie was a spoof of Thai films of the 1960s and 1970s, particularly the musicals and action films of Mitr Chaibancha and Petchara Chaowarat.
 The Adventure of Iron Pussy was screened at the Berlin Film Festival in 2004.
 When asked about the film in May 2013, Apichatpong said: "I have had enough of Iron Pussy for now.
 I was having a good time making it but I was not inspired."

 Along with his features, Apichatpong is also known for his short films, videoworks and installations.
 For the 2005 Jeonju International Film Festival, he was commissioned to contribute to the Three Digital Short Films project, alongside two other Asian directors.
-His film was called Worldly Desires, while Japanese filmmaker Shinya Tsukamoto made Vital, Bullet Ballet and Song Il-gon from South Korea created Magician(s).
+His film was called Worldly Desires, while Japanese filmmaker Shinya Tsukamoto made Haze, and Song Il-gon from South Korea created Magician(s).

-In 2005 Apichatpong served as the consultant on the Tsunami Digital Short Films, a series of 13 films commissioned by the Thailand Culture Ministry's Office of Contemporary Art and Culture as a memorial tribute to the 2004 Indian Ocean earthquake and the resulting tsunami that struck Thailand.
+In 2005, Apichatpong served as the consultant on the Tsunami Digital Short Films, a series of 13 films commissioned by the Thailand Culture Ministry's Office of Contemporary Art and Culture as a memorial tribute to the 2004 Indian Ocean earthquake and the resulting tsunami that struck Thailand.
 His contribution was the film Ghost of Asia.

 The Thai Office of Contemporary Art and Culture also honoured Apichatpong with its 2005 Silpathorn Award for filmmaking.
 The annual award is given to living contemporary artists in various disciplines.